 Personalisation has never been more important for banks.
-Customer expectations have skyrocketed thanks to the extremely customised services of digital disruptors.
+Or anyone, really: customer expectations have skyrocketed in virtually every industry, thanks to the extremely customised services of digital disruptors.
 But does this mean that segmenting customers for marketing campaigns is already a thing of the past?

-Gone are the days when financial institutions could bring results using old-school marketing campaigns and traditional ways of targeting customers.
-Mass marketing campaigns keep generating lacklustre returns and conversions because customers simply ignore messages they deem irrelevant.
-For banks, it’s time to get timely.
+For the most part, yes.
+Gone are the days when financial institutions could bring results using old-school marketing tools and traditional ways of targeting customers.
+Mass marketing campaigns today generate lacklustre returns and conversions because customers will simply ignore anything they deem irrelevant.
+The message this sends to financial services providers is loud and clear: it’s time to get timely, folks.
 And relevant.
 And most importantly, personal.

-Most banks traditionally put customers into different target groups based on geographic location and demographic factors, including gender, age, occupation and financial parameters, like asset levels, credit rating or liabilities.
+Too bad that 94% of financial institutions are still unable to deliver on the personalisation promise, The Financial Brand reports.
+No wonder: most banks still put customers into different target groups based on geographic location and demographic factors, including gender, age, occupation and financial parameters, like asset levels, credit rating or liabilities.
 This “gold standard” of segmentation has been widely used across industries, including banking, for several decades.